 Policy Insights from the Institute of Fiscal Studies and Democracy

-From 2025:
+From 2026:

 As Election Day approached in April, IFSD’s crack economic analysis team provided the public service of enlightening Policy readers on the fiscal DNA of the party platforms.
-First, amid persistent questions about why the three major-party election platforms had not yet made an appearance in the campaign, Mostafa Askari, Sahir Khan and Kevin Page filed a helpful explanation as to why this mattered.
+First, amid persistent questions about why the three major-party election platforms had not yet made an appearance in the campaign, Mostafa Askari, Sahir Khan and Kevin Page filed a helpful explanation as to why it mattered.
 “Party platforms are important,” they wrote.
 “They provide information on the priorities of a political party that would shape their behavior as a government.”
 Here are Askari, Khan and Page with Where are the Costed Party Platforms?
 The Clock is Ticking.
 And, following the release of all three platforms in the days that followed, we published IFSD’s Fiscal Credibility Assessments of the Pre-Election Party Platforms.
 And, on April 24th, four days before Election Day, Askari, Khan and Page summarized their assessments in narrative form, with Following the Money in the 2025 Party Platforms.

-With the prinicpal ballot question of the 2025 election being which leader could best deal with Donald Trump’s tariff war, IFSD President Kevin Page and University of Ottawa economics student Emaad Samsoodeen provided a report card on how canada’s tariff response was going so far.
+With the prinicpal ballot question of the 2025 election being which leader could best deal with Donald Trump’s tariff war, IFSD President Kevin Page and University of Ottawa economics student Emaad Samsoodeen provided a report card on how Canada’s tariff response was going so far.
 “Three policy responses have gained traction during the election campaign: the dismantling of interprovincial trade barriers, the diversification of trade partners, and moving forward on industry strategies, especially for critical minerals,” wrote Samsoodeen and Page.
 “If acted upon wisely, these could usher in an era of economic prosperity.”
 Here are Emaad Samsoodeen and Kevin Page with Assessing Canada’s Policy Responses to Trump’s Tariffs.

 From March 25, a timely look at the security vulnerability that tends to get eclipsed amid the debate about defence spending: the resiliency of our information and communication technology (ICT) infrastructure.
 “ICT infrastructure cannot be left out of the discussion on critical infrastructure and economic security,” write IFSD Economic Analyst Clara Geddes and IFSD Managing Director Helaina Gaspard.
 “From the purchasing of goods and services to the management of utilities to access to health care, ICT permeates all facets of economic and social life in Canada.”
 Here are Geddes and Gaspard with Information and Communication Infrastructure Resiliency: Canada’s Invisible Security Risk.